 Still, despite all this trashy decadence, through the fog of false progress, the older crafts still resonate and nobody fails to marvel at and be humbled by the sight or sound of traditional Western art.
 Upon seeing a truly crafted object, all fall silent in reverence and the fog of modern life is momentarily lifted, a light shines through the canopy.
 But most remain innocent or ignorant of the fact that the means of creation of these objects is currently lost to us.

 Visit the old gallery, view an older film, read great historical minds.
 People of the past did not succumb to nihilism in times of great peril.
-It is only the false propaganda that keeps us in this state and that corrupt consensus-morality is a chain that can be broken.
+It is only false propaganda that keeps us in this state, and that corrupt consensus-morality is a chain that can be broken.

 – Brendan Heard is an artist, blogger, and author.
 The above is an excerpt from his new book: The Decline and Fall of Western Art.
 In which he severely critiques Modernist art as not just worthless, but a great evil – based on the redefinition of art itself by art criticism in the early 20th century.
 Making the modern world inexplicably uglier than the former, with no one sure how or why.
 Further paving the way for other egalitarian and relativist falsehoods that are consuming us.